-From the red cross to skull and crossbones, we take a look at the meanings and history of the universal symbols of wellness.
+Red crosses to skull and crossbones, take a look at the histories of universal wellness symbols

 In our day-to-day lives, we come across many symbols that can guide us away from danger or beckon us to care and treatment.
 From the internationally known Red Cross, to the recently arrived Biological Hazard symbol, their meaning is easily recognisable across many cultures and societies.

 Times and uses may change, but the symbols have remained constant, some over many centuries.
 Here’s the interesting history of a few you may look at every day.

 The symbol of a person in a wheelchair is known across the world to indicate improved access for those with a disability, the aged or those with reduced capacity, such as pregnant women or people with infants.

 Designed in 1968, the symbol is now used to indicate dedicated parking spaces for those requiring increased or easy access, special access seating on public transport, specially equipped toilet facilities and even buttons to call staff to aid those in need of assistance.

 Apart from the addition of a circular head to the human figure, the symbol has changed little since it was first used.
 A newer version of the ISA, featuring a more engaged and active figure in the chair, is now in use by various medical facilities around the world.